LowellInstruments/ddt/README.md

 Finally, run the DDH software once by clicking the icon on the desktop.

-- Edit file ```settings/ddh.json``` with boat information by opening the "Setup" tab on DDH and add your loggers' macs.
+- Edit file ``settings/ddh.json`` by opening the "Setup" tab on DDH and add your loggers' macs.